Historical Credibility for Movie Reviews and Its Application to Weakly Supervised Classification: Related Work

-Some research results have shown that helpfulness votes from other reviewers are a critical measure for evaluating review credibility.
-Fang et al. have conducted empirical analysis to explore two factors affecting the value of reviews: 1) the reviews themselves and 2) reviewer characteristics~\cite{fang2016analysis}, using the helpfulness vote as the criterion for determining review value.
-Shan et al. have shown that the reviewer reputation generated by peer ratings has great influence on credibility evaluation~\cite{shan2016credible}.
-Yang et al. have examined six factors (specifically, reviewer location, reviewer level, reviewer helpfulness vote, review rating, review length, and review photo) and have shown that the review rating and reviewer helpfulness vote are the most influential factors~\cite{yang2017exploring}.
-Gang et al. have examined the relationship between emotions and review helpfulness~\cite{ren2019examining}.
-For this, they have defined three kinds of emotion embedded in online reviews (specifically, anger, fear, and sadness) and have analyzed the different effects of each emotion on perceived review helpfulness.
+Many previous studies have shown that the helpfulness vote by other reviewers is a critical measure for evaluating review credibility~\cite{fang2016analysis, shan2016credible, yang2017exploring, ren2019examining, ahmad2015expressed, hong2017understanding}.
+Fang et al.~\cite{fang2016analysis} used the helpfulness vote as the criterion for determining review credibility to explore factors affecting the credibility of reviews.
+Shan et al.~\cite{shan2016credible} showed that the reviewer reputation generated by peer ratings has a great influence on credibility evaluation.
+Yang et al.~\cite{yang2017exploring} examined six factors (specifically, reviewer locations, reviewer levels, helpfulness votes, review ratings, review lengths, and review photos) and showed that review ratings and helpfulness votes were the most influential factors.
+Gang et al.~\cite{ren2019examining} examined the relationship between emotions embedded in online reviews and review helpfulness and analyzed different effects of each emotion on perceived review helpfulness.
+Jabr et al.~\cite{jabr2021review} measured the credibility of product reviews based on helpfulness votes.